 This rich blend is here to usher in new season of hope.
 When I posted about this special project you wonderful clients messaged me wanting to know what does EQUALITY smell like?
 It's refreshing, layered, and a little bit of fire in it and I decided this was how I could help beyond attending protests and supporting friends.
 There are layers to this blend - different and some you may not think go together that are truly a harmonious mix.

 As a young business, this is my vehicle to be able to donate.
 Thank you for making that possible with this candle.
-Donations have included Bad Ass Brooklyn, Act Blue, French Bulldog Village, Australian Red Cross, and The Trevor Project.
+Donations have included Bad Ass Brooklyn, Act Blue, French Bulldog Village, Australian Red Cross, Welcome to Chinatown, and The Trevor Project.

 If you've read this far, this cause is close to my heart.
 Many elders in the community have been attacked and hiding out for over a year as a result of the pandemic.
 Thank you for embracing empathy and standing up with the Asian community.